 AEEE aims to create a market transformation model through a collaborative framework that brings together the policy and business worlds of the ESCO ecosystem.
-Through a two-pronged strategy of business-driven and technology-driven enablement, AEEE intends to create a $0.5 billion ESCO market over a 5-year period.
+Through a two-pronged strategy of business-driven and technology-driven enablement, AEEE intends to create a $0.5 billion ESCO market over 5 years.

-The enablement is expected to have a sustainability as well as a social impact spawning 100 new energy services companies, while avoiding 300 MW of generated capacity and 1.1 million metric tons of carbon.
+The enablement is expected to have sustainability as well as a social impact spawning 100 new energy services companies while avoiding 300 MW of generated capacity and 1.1 million metric tons of carbon.